jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

-  (a) the persons and groups referred to in section 53(2)﻿(a) to (l); and (b) the persons listed in clause 25 of Schedule 6; and (c) any persons or groups specified by the Minister under section 27(3)﻿(c)﻿(iii); and (d) any groups with recognised negotiation mandates for, or current negotiations for, Treaty settlements in the area of the proposed land exchange.
+  (a) the persons and groups referred to in section 53(2)﻿(a) to (l); and (b) the persons listed in clause 25 of Schedule 6; and (c) any persons or groups specified by the Minister under section 27(3)﻿(c)﻿(iii); and (d) any groups with recognised negotiation mandates for, or current negotiations for, Treaty settlements in the area of the proposed land exchange; and
+  (e) any other person the Director-General of Conservation considers appropriate.
-(2) For the purposes of subsection (1), sections 53(3), 54, and 55, including the time frames for comments and responses, apply—
-  (a) as if references in those sections to a panel or the EPA were references to the Director-General of Conservation; and (b) as if references in those sections to the area to which the substantive application relates were references to the area of the land exchange; and
+(2) For the purposes of subsection (1), sections 54 and 55, including the time frames for comments and responses, apply— (a) as if references in those sections to a panel or the EPA were references to the Director-General of Conservation; and (b) as if references in those sections to the area to which the substantive application relates were references to the area of the land exchange; and
   (c) with any other necessary modifications.
+(2A) Any comments made by a relevant local authority or a relevant administering agency must be relevant to the proposed land exchange and the report that the Director-General is required to prepare under this section.
 Director-General of Conservation prepares report
 (3) The Director-General of Conservation must provide a report to the applicant that includes— (a) the matters specified in clause 26 of Schedule 6; and